 Do mouthguards prevent Injuries?

 A mouthguard can prevent serious injuries such as concussions, unconsciousness, cerebral hemorrhages, jaw fractures, and neck injuries by helping to avoid situations where the lower jaw gets jammed into the upper jaw.
-Mouthguards are effective in moving soft tissue in the oral cavity away from the teeth, preventing laceration and bruising of the lips and cheeks, especially for those who wear orthodontic appliances.
+Mouthguards are effective in moving soft tissue in the oral cavity away from the teeth, and prevent laceration and bruising of the lips and cheeks, especially for those who wear orthodontic appliances.

 In what sports should I wear a mouthguard?